stesta/stesta.github.io/_posts/2014-05-06-adding-multi-level-menus-to-bootstrap-3-and-the-roots-theme-engine.markdown

 <script src="https://gist.github.com/stesta/8ab822d72b03e130e60a.js"></script>

-All that was really left for me to do was to modify the lib/nav.php file to apply the appropriate 'dropdown-submenu' class attribute to the submenus.
+All that was really left for me to do was to modify the lib/nav.php file to apply the appropriate 'dropdown-submenu' class attribute to the sub-menus.

 <script src="https://gist.github.com/stesta/7cea5868830defe02c05.js"></script>